 Since 2023, we have helped 445 families with our Chicken and Pig Farming Program in China.

 As our 2025 program just wrapped up in December, we are happy to report that 180 families across rural China have been given sustainable livelihoods!
-After ten months of hands-on training, mentorship, and monitoring, our beneficiaries gladly use this additional income stream to support their households and, most importantly, their Children’s education.
+After ten months of hands-on training, mentorship, and monitoring, our beneficiaries gladly use this additional income stream to support their households and, most importantly, their children’s education.

 From March to December 2025, 90 chicken farmers and 90 pig farmers joined our structured training sessions.
 After these training sessions, we provided them with on-the-ground support to maximize their successes in this endeavor.
 There are some early challenges that first-time livestock farmers typically encounter, such as losing young pigs and chickens due to extreme weather conditions and unsupervised free-range practices.
 We recognize this, so we also added targeted coaching, refresher training, and regular home visits to the program.
 The result?
 Our livestock farmers improved their feeding, housing, and animal care practices.